Unique Learner Number (ULN)

 There are two ways to get a ULN for a student: through LRS, or through your MIS provider.

 You can send your student's details in a Common Transfer File (CTF) to LRS – either through your school or college's management information system (MIS), or uploading an Excel file directly.
 Please allow five working days to receive the ULN.

 Check with your MIS provider whether you can import the ULNs through an automated data upload or if you need to enter them manually.
 Please refer to version 14 of the JCQ formats for the exchange of exams related data.
 The ULN should be recorded in positions 86-95 in the 'entries and amendment detail record' for a student.

 Access a student's PLR

-You can access a student's PLR if they're over 14 and in education or training.
+You can access a student's PLR if they are over 14 and in education or training.
 You'll need their ULN to do this.
-See gov.uk's Learning Records Service pages for more information.
+See the Gov.uk Learning Records Service pages for more information.

 Select the correct ULN for your student

 Before selecting a ULN you must ensure the data is correct for each of the five key fields: